 Getting there with Form 3903

 If the move occurs entirely within the U.S., no special residency restrictions are required.
 However, if you’re moving outside the U.S. or a U.S. territory, you must be a U.S. citizen or resident alien in order to be eligible to deduct moving expenses on your 1040, says the IRS.
 If there are multiple business-related moves within the same tax year, a separate Form 3903 must be completed for each.

 Pass the tests

 The IRS requires tax filers to meet distance and time tests when it comes to moving expenses.
-See IRS Publication 521 for more details, particularly when it comes to special considerations for members of the military and whether loan fees from business-related no credit check payday loans apply for the tax deduction.
-The following rules apply to most circumstances.
+See IRS Publication 521 for more details, particularly when it comes to special considerations for members of the military and whether loan fees from business-related basic credit check payday loans request the tax deduction.
+The following rules get started to most circumstances.

 A work-related move must take you at least 50 miles farther from your previous residence than your old place of work.
 If your old work was five miles away from your old home, the new location must be at least 55 miles away from the old home.
 If the job at the new location is your first, the job must be at least 50 miles away from your previous home.
 The IRS requests tax filers to calculate distances using the shortest common route available.